Alexios7333/-Dual-OS-Architecture-for-Secure-Computing-Without-Virtualization/README.md

 ##  Current Status

 **Research Phase** – Research Phase: Core design and architectural analysis have been completed.
 A detailed document outlining the components for a Zero Trust testbed—built from readily available, low-cost parts—has now been published.
-Looking for feedback, collaborators, and potential proof-of-concept builders.

 ---